Pastor, Teacher, Author

 Yet this was not always my life-defining ambition.

 Ministry, in case you hadn’t noticed, was conspicuously absent from my vocational aspirations.
 I was raised in the Presbyterian church but left as soon as I could, not because I lost my faith but because I became indifferent to it.
-But 30 years of wrong turns (sometimes seriouslywrong turns) resulted in the realization that Jesus Christ is the best hope not only for a broken human like me but for a broken world.
-Jesus put me back together and, astonishingly, called me to ministry.
-I left a tenured faculty position for seminary and, in the last 25 years, have served two congregations, one in Texas and the one I serve now, Central Presbyterian Church in Longmont, Colorado.
+Years of trying to heal deep wounds in unhealthy ways led to a middle-of-the-night epiphany that Jesus Christ is the best hope for healing not only a broken human like me but a broken world.
+Jesus gathered up all the pieces that had once been me, put them together again, and set me on a path of transformation and wholeness which led, astonishingly, to a call to ministry.
+I left my tenured faculty position for seminary and, in the last 25 years, have served two congregations, one in Texas and the one I serve now, Central Presbyterian Church in Longmont, Colorado.

 I love the mountains, cycling, reading, all kinds of music, and—as proof we live by faith and not by sight—the Chicago Cubs.
 I’m married and, with my wife Terry who is a gifted Interior Designer, have two adult children.